home

 Now there are two possible variants of the generalized diamond-square algorithm: the Long Diamond variation and the Long Square variation.

-The Long Diamond ⇔ Long Cube Spectrum
+The Long Diamond ⇔ Long Square Spectrum

 Long Diamond